City of Pawtucket Releases the 2019 Calendar.

 Dear Friends and Neighbors,

-In conclusion, I wish to thank our generous calendar sponsors who, once again, allow us to present you with the 2018 City of Pawtucket calendar.
-This calendar provides a wealth of information on scheduled events, how to contact your elected officials, the many services available to you, and much more.
-This year’s theme is “The Flavor of Pawtucket,” reflected by the uniquely, colorful photos of Pawtucket scenes scattered throughout the pages.
-These photos were selected by professional photographers in the City’s photo contest.
-A photo taken by Nathan Gomes from Cranston, RI, was selected for the cover.
+In conclusion, I wish to thank our generous calendar sponsors who, once again, allow us to present you with the 2019 City of Pawtucket Calendar.
+This calendar provides a wealth of information on scheduled events, how to contact your elected officials, the many services available to you and much, much more.
+This year’s theme “Pawtucket: A Closer Look,” is reflected by the uniquely colorful photos of Pawtucket scenes scattered throughout the pages.
+These photos were selected by professional photographers in the City of Pawtucket’s 20th Annual Photo Contest.
+A photo taken by Nora Ellis Calhoun from Francis J. Varieur Elementary was selected for this year’s cover.

-I wish you and your family all the best for a happy, healthy year.
+I wish you and your family a happy, healthy, and prosperous 2019.

 Mayor Donald R. Grebien

 City expected to save tens of millions of dollars over the next 25 yearsPAWTUCKET – Under Rhode Island’s Renewable Net Metering Credit program, the City of Pawtucket has awarded a contract to...
 Read More >

 - Mayor Donald R. Grebien